ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 Commands:
 ```

-Next, launch the simulation to test that everything is correct.
+Save the file and  test that everything is correct, by executing the simulation scenario.

 ```bash
 >./LaunchServer.sh -f myFirstSenario.lua
 ```

-The simulation must create the scene "Faculty_1floor" with the camera placed in the middle of the scene without any agents.
+The simulation must create the scene *Faculty_1floor* with the camera placed in the middle of the scene.
+In this case there are no agents, because none have been created.

+## Definition of  MASSIS agents

+The creation of agents requires first the definition of some behavioural profile.
-Next, we are going to define a behavioural profile.
-In the first profile, the agents will move from the student's cafeteria to classroom 1.
-We will named this profile, ReturnToClass.
+We are going to use a profile for the agents that will move them from the student's cafeteria to classroom 1.
+We will name this profile *ReturnToClass*.

-There are several behaviours pre-made in MASSIS in the directory *massis3-examples-server/src/main/resources/CrowdBehaviors*.
+There are several built-in behaviours in MASSIS, which are located in the directory
+*massis3-examples-server/src/main/resources/CrowdBehaviors*:

 * FollowingPathBehavior.bh
 * FollowingPathWithSpeedBehavior.bh